 Indian Textile Machinery Industry

-The textile industry in India is considered a pioneer industry, as India’s industrializations in other fields have succeeded through the textile industry’s resources.
+The textile industry in India is considered a pioneer industry, as India’s industrialization in other fields has succeeded through the textile industry’s resources.
 From the early 1970s to the beginning of liberalization in 1992, the industry tended to be isolated as measures taken by the Government (with the apparent objective of protecting the cotton growers, the large labor force, and the consumers) have constantly eroded its prosperity.

 Indian Textile Machinery Industry 1